 Access to the board

-- Shareholders can provide recommendations or direction to the board at the annual general meeting, one-on-one meetings and investor presentations, and through investor polls.
+- Shareholders can provide recommendations to the board at the annual general meeting, at one-on-one meetings and investor presentations, and through investor polls.

-- The board is satisfied that all the board committees have fulfilled their responsibilities during the year, in terms of their approved charters.
-Each committee's performance is reviewed annually
+- The board is satisfied that all board committees fulfilled their responsibilities during the year, in terms of their approved charters.
+Each committee's performance is reviewed annually.

-- The need for additional committees is evaluated regularly.
+- The need for additional and/or ad hoc committees is evaluated regularly.
 Hyprop's remuneration and nomination committees are combined.
-Discussions on nomination matters are led by the board chairman
+Discussions on nomination matters are led by the board chairman.

-- The chairs of the committees provide feedback to the board regularly.
-In addition, the chairman of the board and committee chairs attend Hyprop's annual general meeting to answer questions from stakeholders.
+- The chairs of the committees provide feedback to the board on a regular basis.
+In addition, the chairman of the board and committee chairs attend Hyprop's annual general meeting to answer questions from shareholders.